Lusiocc/KKReshade/README.md

 ## Installation

-Build the dll and rename it to `KKReshade.addon`.
-Copy to Reshade's addon directory (default is next to `dxgi.dll`).
+Build the solution and copy `KKReshade.addon` to Reshade's addon directory (default path is next to `dxgi.dll`).

 ## What it does